 The students attended programs designed to help them learn to navigate obstacles and get the support they need to be successful.
 Those sessions covered topics like higher education, masculinity, community policing, the school-to-prison pipeline, voting and politics, mental health, sports and advocacy, personal branding, and social justice.

-McLain High School student Ethan Patrick found inspiration from a session on perseverance.
+McLain High School senior Ethan Patrick found inspiration from a session on perseverance.
 He says: “This changed my life and perspective on a lot of things.
 I usually give up easily but this encouraged me to be more committed and not give up.”